andrecvnt/CSVtoCEF/README.md

 Download the folder in his Github page and run the script from there.

-# What need to be changed
+# What needs to be changed
 In the "VARIABLES" section there are variables such as script folder, file extention, syslog info.
 They need to be changed accordingly.
 In the main section, there are a bunch of "c.set_field" that need to be changed according to your CSV file.
 The header of the CEF file (device vendor, device product, name, and others) also requires a change.